flare-foundation/connected-chains-docker/README.md

 ## Releasing debug image with Github Actions

+Commits to main with changes to `images/debug/**` context will automatically trigger a rebuild and push of image, with tag sourced from `ARG VERSION=<semver>` (suffixes and prefix 'v' allowed) in Dockerfile.

-Add a tag to trigger the release pipeline.
-The tagged commit needs to have made changes to images/debug directory.
-Pull requests also trigger the build pipeline, but do not push the image to registry.
+For development purposes, you can also trigger the pipeline with a custom tag like so (the commit still needs to have made changes to `images/debug/**` context):

 ```
-git tag -a <semver> -m "<message>"
+git tag -a <tag-name> -m "<message>"
-git push origin <semver>
+git push origin <tag-name>
 ```

 # Logs